The brief said "website." The problem said something else.

 The staff dashboard solves a different problem.
 Customers need clarity and simplicity.
 The kitchen needs density and speed.

 Orders flow through five states: new, accepted, preparing, ready, picked up.
-Each state is color-coded with real-time counts visible at a glance.
+A sixth, cancelled state handles the exceptions.
+Each state is color-coded with live counts visible at a glance.
 The kitchen view strips away everything non-essential: large type, sticky header, live clock, oversized status pills.

 Staff transition orders with a single tap.
 The system logs every state change with timestamps and user attribution.